Written: 4th March 2023 – 7 min read

 Research about adaption decisions without accurate information about the product values

-In 2009 a research found that internet users’ choices of software changed dramatically in relation to the total number of downloads.
+In 2009 a research “Informational Cascades and Software Adoption on the Internet: An Empirical Investigation” written by Wenjing Duan, Bin Gu, Andrew Whinston found that internet users’ choices of software changed dramatically in relation to the total number of downloads.
 People and users were likely to follow previous adopters’ choices.
 The reliance on this metric lead to inferior technologies being chosen.
 This related to social proof too.

 Studies about communication on information security compliance